amplication/docs/docs/getting-started/generated-app.md

 id: generated-app
 title: The generated app
 sidebar_label: The Generated App
-slug: /generated-app
+slug: /getting-started
 ---

 # The Generated App

-Applications created with Amplication are generated as human-readable and editable TypeScript code.
+Amplication auto-generates fully functional human-readable and editable apps based on TypeScript and Node.js.

+Generated apps include NestJS, Prisma, REST API, GraphQL API, a React admin UI, authentication, authorization, and logging.

 In this article you will find the details on the structure of the application and the technologies behind it.